-I am now a guy very excited to have acquired The Piper at the Gates of Dawn on the new and shiny format of compact disc.
-I could have got Dire Straits’ Brothers in Arms, like everyone else, but decided to go for some 60s British psychedelia instead (which’ll really put my graphic equaliser through its paces!).
-Of course, as with anything in this digital format, you don’t get a sense of how the band paced side 1 and side 2, a shame, as it is just a straightforward sequence of 11 tracks.
+I’m now a guy very excited to have acquired The Piper at the Gates of Dawn on the new and shiny format of compact disc.
+I could have got Dire Straits’ Brothers in Arms, like everyone else, but decided to go for some ’60s British psychedelia instead (which’ll really put my graphic equaliser through its paces!).
+Of course, as with anything in this digital format, you don’t get a sense of how the band paced side 1 and side 2.
+This is a shame, as it’s just a straightforward sequence of 11 tracks.
 I mean – what next? – should we do away with dividing a book into chapters if new technology demands it?!
-But, boy oh boy, does this stuff sound fresh, not so different to the Teardrop Explodes or Echo and the Bunnymen or Robyn Hitchcock stuff that I have got into over the last few years.
-It certainly excites me more than anything Pink Floyd put out since the 70s – what a lot of AOR bollocks!
-And have you seen them live in one of those mammoth arenas they insist on playing?
+But, boy oh boy, does this stuff sound fresh!
+Not so different to the Teardrop Explodes, Echo and the Bunnymen or Robyn Hitchcock stuff that I’ve gotten into over the last few years.
+It certainly excites me more than anything Pink Floyd have put out since the 70s.
+What a load of AOR bollocks!
+And have you seen them live in one of those mammoth arenas they insist on playing these days?
 They look (and sound) like a bunch of middle-aged accountants!
 They also desperately lack a charismatic frontman like Syd Barrett, who I never tire of reading about in my magazines – my Melody Maker and my Record Mirror – as a guy who kicked down the doors of acceptability through the use of LSD while having a complete disregard for his own sanity – as well as massively cool hair!
 So I’ve got plenty of time for this here Piper at the Gates of Dawn.

 I’m well into Piper now, then, because it is so legendary and because there is so much we can read into it concerning Barrett’s state of mind (I mean, surely all that atonal doodling on ‘Interstellar Overdrive’ is significant somehow).
 Moreover, I’m pleased to see the NME single out Piper from all of Pink Floyd’s ‘pompous, self-indulgent, joyless and big-selling’ records.
 They say: ‘no person in their right mind would ever want to listen to one of those albums all the way through, especially if there are kitchen knives or open windows nearby.
 Except this one.’
 Happily, they call it the ‘most inventive and surprising psychedelic music ever recorded’.
 And Pitchfork further confirms my view that the Pink Floyd canon is an ‘AOR goldmine’, as they mark Piper out as having been an ‘auspicious start when anything was possible’.

 Unbelievable, I know, but I’m someone who still hasn’t got a copy of Piper, despite the endless number of rereleases it has gone through and despite the unarguable status of the record within the canon of rock music.
 It’s going to be okay, though, as here is another chance to get it, as part of something called the ‘Why Pink Floyd?’ reissue campaign.
-And fortunately, I can get just the individual Piper CD from the ‘discovery’ box set of 13 studio albums, because I am not made of money, while I’m pleased to learn that it has been remastered and that it features a new 12-page booklet.
-In fact, I’ve heard that it has the biggest sound-quality improvement of all of the other reissues, while the booklet contains, as I have been intrigued to read, ‘an interesting picture of the band on what appears to be a demolition or construction site’.
+And fortunately, I can get just the individual Piper CD from the ‘discovery’ box set of 13 studio albums, because I’m not made of money.
+I’m pleased to learn, also, that it’s been remastered and features a new 12-page booklet.
+In fact, I’ve heard that it has the biggest sound-quality improvement of all of the other reissues, while the booklet contains, as I’ve been intrigued to read, ‘an interesting picture of the band on what appears to be a demolition or construction site’.
 Good enough for me!

 Now I’m a guy delighted to acquire the Sony/Legacy vinyl reissue of Piper in its 1967 form, in the knowledge that the original record now appears to have come full circle and is being recognised as a truly hallowed thing (no need for lots of silly extras!).
 This is when Rolling Stone has rated the album at number 347 of its ‘500 Greatest Albums of all Time’, even though this venerable US periodical is still labouring under a serious misapprehension concerning the inclusion of one particular track: ‘The band’s debut is all playful, psychedelic imagery and acid guitars – both poppy (“See Emily Play”) and spaced-out freaky (“Interstellar Overdrive”)’.
 This is also when Classic Rock Magazine has heralded it as ‘all the more compelling in light of Barrett’s subsequent breakdown and deterioration’, and when Chris Cornell in Teamrock has stated his preference for the album above The Dark Side of the Moon.

 And in the end, I’m one of those people who got up ridiculously early on this year’s Record Store Day and who was fortunate enough to pick up a limited-edition 12″ pressing of a previously unheard 15-minute version of ‘Interstellar Overdrive‘, recorded at the tail end of 1966 in what I believe to have been someone’s living room.
 It’s an awesome record and so much scarier and on the edge than the version on the Piper album, such that it forces you to reconsider that record, ahead of, I fully expect, the 50th anniversary edition in the summer.
-It is basically the sound of the Barrett-era Floyd in the raw as a live band, taking us on one hell of a psychedelic journey, as you’d have expected them to at the UFO club (just put on your own light show in your head).
-So you end up seriously questioning whether the band you hear on Piper is actually an accurate representation of what they sounded like back in ’66/’67.
+It’s basically the sound of the Barrett-era Floyd in the raw as a live band, taking us on one hell of a psychedelic journey, as you’d have expected them to at the UFO club.
+You end up seriously questioning whether the band you hear on Piper is actually an accurate representation of what they sounded like back in ’66/’67.
 Did the producer, Norman Smith, put too much of his own mark on the record?

 Funny how I’ve not yet seen a 50th anniversary edition of Piper – the ‘destiny’ edition, maybe?
 So what to say about it now?
 Hell, I don’t know.
-Let’s just say it is a ‘psychedelic classic’ and be done with it!
+Let’s just say it’s a ‘psychedelic classic’ and be done with it!